lasquires/all-in-one-transcriber/README.md

 4. **Writers** → SRT, VTT, TXT, and JSON files are generated per input and saved to an output folder.
 5. **UI** → Gradio displays progress, previews text, and provides download links.

----

-If you want, I can drop this into your existing README and wire up the screenshot path you’re using.